apache/airflow/docs/dag-run.rst

     airflow tasks clear dag_id -t task_regex -s START_DATE -d END_DATE

-This will clear all instances of the tasks matching the regex for the dag_id which have run during the mentioned interval.
+For the specified ``dag_id`` and time interval, the command clears all instances of the tasks matching the regex.
 For more options, you can run the command:

 .. code:: bash